Inpatient and Outpatient Treatment for Substance Use Disorder

 - Inpatient treatment is too expensive.

 For outpatient treatment to work well for you, it's important to go to your sessions regularly and also get other support, such as Alcoholics Anonymous or Narcotics Anonymous meetings.
-Having support from loved ones, good transportation, and a stable place to live also are important.
+Having support from friends or family, good transportation, and a stable place to live also are important.

 Questions to ask

-When visiting a treatment center to see whether the program offered there meets your and your family member's needs, ask the following questions.
+When visiting a treatment center to see whether the program offered there meets your needs, ask these questions.

 - Are the counselors certified chemical dependency counselors (CDC)?
-Counselors who are certified have special training in counseling people who have substance use problems.
+Counselors who are certified have special training in counseling people who have substance use disorders.

 - Are any medical doctors associated with the program?
 If so, are they certified by the American Society of Addiction Medicine (ASAM)?
-Doctors who are certified have special training in dealing with people who have substance use problems.
+Doctors who are certified have special training in treating people who have substance use disorders.

 - What treatment therapies are used in the program?
 Is it a 12-step program alone or does the program contain cognitive therapy and/or medicine therapy?

-- How much time do you spend in the program a day, and how many weeks or months does the program last?
+- How much time do you spend in the program a day?
+How many weeks or months does the program last?
 Does the program have aftercare?

 - What has been the success rate for people going through the program?
 How has success been evaluated (number completing the program, years not drinking)?

-- Does the treatment program address any special concerns that a person from a particular culture or religious background (such as Native Americans or Catholics) might have?
+- Does the treatment program address any special concerns that a person from a certain culture or religious background might have?

-- Does the program evaluate and treat people who also have other conditions such as depression, attention deficit hyperactivity disorder (ADHD), or long-term pain disorders?
+- Does the program evaluate and treat people who also have other conditions such as depression, post-traumatic stress disorder (PTSD), attention deficit hyperactivity disorder (ADHD), or long-term pain disorders?